API Reference (v0.4.21)

 @ack

 Directly from socket.io.
-Provides acknowledgement of messages sent by @emit on the client.
+Used to provide acknowledgement of messages sent by @emit on the client.

 @ack 'Got it!'